Artificial intelligence tools for information retrieval, research, and teaching

 Semantic Scholar, updates monthly according to Semantic Scholar’s update frequency.

 Special Features: The tool got its name from its ability to display the balance of support or opposition on a given yes/no question .
 It displays, alongside the article title, the answer from the article to the posed question.
 Enables a “conversation” with a single article for summarization and answering questions (currently in beta, available only for open-access articles, covering approximately 10% of the articles accessible through the tool at present).
 It is also possible to upload PDF files or locate a specific article by its DOI number by pasting the number into the tool’s search box.
 Results can be downloaded in CSV or RIS format.
 Filters include evidence quality, sample size, SJR ranking, and research field.
 Recently, filters for study duration and country have been added.
 The tool allows searches in multiple languages, including Hebrew and Arabic, and provides search history.
 In the personal profile, users can select their preferred language for receiving information, which currently includes Arabic and Russian, though Hebrew is not yet supported.
 Search results can also be saved directly into various citation management software, including Zotero.
-It is saving search history, and now it is also possible to delete the search history or switch to incognito mode to prevent searches from being saved.
 LibKey integration is available in Cosensus (not applicable for the full text analysis).
+It is now possible to upload papers to Consensus directly from Zotero and reference them during the search process.
+Additionally, the platform now enables the generation of citation network graphs (currently in beta).

 Usage cost: A generous free account includes unlimited quick searches and monthly renewable credits for PRO and DEEP modes.